-Only FieldShield includes multiple data source profiling tools to help you discover and classify PII in flat files, databases, and Excel, and cloud storage repositories.
+Only FieldShield includes multiple data source profiling tools and scanning methods to help you classify and locate PII in flat files, databases, and Excel, and cloud storage repositories.
 Build statistical reports and charts, ER diagrams, multiple searches, and new target schema.

-Only FieldShield protects sensitive data, both at rest or in transit, with dozens of masking functions across 15 different categories to support an unlimited number of business rules and data-centric condition.
-You can mask multiple database and file sources separately or in combination (e.g., ETL environments) with other operations in the same job and I/O pass.
+Only FieldShield protects sensitive data, at rest or in transit, with dozens of masking functions across 15 different categories to support an unlimited number of business rules and data-centric conditions.
+You can mask multiple database and file sources separately, or in combination (e.g., ETL environments) with other operations in the same job and I/O pass.

-FieldShield's need-based, field-level protections happen faster than full database or device-centric encryption, especially in real-time.
-They also consume less CPU and I/O. They can even run on a conditional basis, tied to new or specific rows, ranges of values, or discrete values.
+The need-based, field-level protections in FieldShield complete faster than full database or device-centric encryption approaches, especially in real-time.
+FieldShield masking functions also consume less CPU and I/O. They can even run on a conditional basis, tied to new or specific rows, ranges of values, or discrete values.

 FieldShield allows you to specify data protections on a conditional basis using either SQL SELECT syntax or /INCLUDE-OMIT logic in your jobs, so that you can target protection function based on a pattern, value, or range in a specific column or string.

-Choose a protection for each field from any of the 12 categories, or your saved rules, based on your role-based access controls.
+Choose a protection for each field from any of the masking function categories, or your saved rules, based on your business rules.
 Consider a health insurance claim table with 19 columns, 3 of which have PHI: pseudonymize the name, mask the SSN, encrypt the medical billing code, and leave the remaining data alone.

 Most encryption solutions have one method or key, and cover an entire data source or device.
 If compromised, everything is exposed.
 With FieldShield, other fields are still protected even if one is breached.
 Multiple encryption functions and keys for different fields and different recipients also help, as do the choice of three internal key management methods plus proven integrations with the Microsoft Azure Key Vault and Townsend Security Alliance Key Manager system.